digst/cloud/design.md

 **[Toolchain]** Consumers can choose between SITs SaaS toolchain or using their own integrating build and test from SITs.

-**[SIT Tool]** SIT offers a Development Toolchain to support agile application development.
+**[SIT Tool]** SIT offers a [joint public agreed] Development Toolchain to support agile application development.
 It is offered as Software as a Service under existing operational model is based on Confluence, Jira, Git, Build?, Test?
 [Consider license free tools...]

+[Pris-model overslag]

+[Enterprise grade...]

+[Minus enduser support, digst uddanner]

 > Rational from efficiency and synergy and not bloating the platform project
 - harmonization